sahil-gusain/learningReact/README.md

-onClick function requires a callback function const d = new Date(); // to get the current Date d.getFullYear() : used to get the current year d.getMonth()  : used to get the currrent Month
+onClick function requires a callback function const d = new Date(); // to get the current Date d.getFullYear() : used to get the current year d.getMonth()  : used to get the current Month

 The export declaration is used to export values from a JavaScript module

 In JavaScript, a callback function is a function that is passed as an argument to another function and is executed after the completion of some operation
-IN ES6 and later versions of javaScript ,curly braces {} are used in import statements to selectively import named export from modules.
+IN ES6 and later versions of JavaScript,curly braces {} are used in import statements to selectively import named exports from modules.

-trim in javascript is used to remove whitespace from both end of the string
+trim in javascript is used to remove whitespace from both ends of the string

-An interface in javascript is a way of defining and enforcing a set of rules of an object or a class.Interface are not in built feature of javascript.
+An interface in JavaScript is a way of defining and enforcing a set of rules for an object or a class.Interface is not in built feature of javascript.
-URLSearchParams is a interface in jacascript that provide utlity methods to work with the query string of a URL
+URLSearchParams is an interface in Jacascript that provide utlity methods to work with the query string of a URL

 Difference between require and import in JavaScript is that require is a feature of CommonJS, a module system for Node.js, while import is a part of ES6.